Travel Guide to the Pamir Highway and the Wakhan Valley

 Ruins of a fortress in Zong – Wakhan Valley

-The entire route is beautiful: paths between crops, fruit trees, irrigation canals, and local people who greet you or approach you to chat with a smile, even if it's with signs or a few words in English.
+The walk is great.
+You pass through paths between fields, irrigation canals, and local people who greet you or approach you to chat with a smile, even if it's with gestures or a few words in English.

 Vista panorámica del Río Panj, dividiendo Afganistán y Tayikistán en Wakhan Valley